HenryQW/blog/_posts/2019-12-05-arm-dockerhub.md

 ## Update: GitHub Actions for the Win

-I've switched to GitHub Actions, which provide far more superior experience than dockerhub.
+I've switched to GitHub Actions, which provide a far more superior experience than dockerhub.
 Below are the GitHub Actions used for releasing my Awesome-TTRSS.

 ```yml
 {% raw %}